 - Reading and writing letter sounds, words, phrases, and sentences.

 Learning to Read: Check out the Sounds of the English Language!

 Learning with a systematic phonics program provides a step-by-step process for children learning to read and write.
 I love the slogan: “No child left behind.”
 Phonics programs, like Jolly Phonics, are excellent for teaching children how to read and write.
 They are synthetic phonics programs.
-The child builds on what he knows.
-First, he learns to read and write the 42 basic sounds, including sounds with two letters.
-He learns to blend and segment sounds in words.
-Then he learns tricky words that have to be taught with a look and say approach.
-When he has a good grasp of sight words and basic sounds, he begins to read and write sentences.
-Finally, he learns the many alternative spellings in the English language!
+The child builds on what they know.
+First, they learn to read and write the 42 basic sounds, including sounds with two letters.
+They learn to blend and segment sounds in words.
+We teach Tricky Words with a look and say approach.
+When they have a good grasp of sight words and basic sounds, learners begin to read and write sentences.
+Finally, the child learns the many alternative spellings in the English language!

 Imagine learning to read this passage as an “English is my Second Language” student.
 Consider how complicated the English language is…